fram-lang/fram-doc/src/intro/named-parameters.md

   let bar () = ~log "In bar"
   let baz () = ~log "In baz"; bar ()
   in
-  # the following definition does not have ~log parameter
+  # the following definition does not have ~log parameter;
-  # The ~log here refers to the parameter of foo
+  # the ~log here refers to the parameter of foo
   let quux () = ~log "In quux" in bar ()
 ```